Nevada State Horizontal Gold and Black Logo

 • Discuss academic integrity and clarify consequences

-Please reference the template and example AI syllabus statements below:
+Please reference the template and example AI syllabus statements provided.

 Discussing AI tools in class